Main Aurr Mrs Khanna

-Main Aurr Mrs Khanna is a 2009 Indian Hindi-language romantic comedy film directed by debutant Prem Soni and produced by Sohail Khan and Ronnie Screwvala under Sohail Khan Productions and UTV Motion Pictures.
+Main Aurr Mrs Khanna is a 2009 Indian Hindi-language romantic comedy film written and directed by debutant Prem R. Soni and produced by Sohail Khan and Ronnie Screwvala under Sohail Khan Productions and UTV Motion Pictures.
 The film stars Salman Khan, Kareena Kapoor, and Sohail Khan with Nauheed Cyrusi, Yash Tonk and Bappi Lahiri in supporting roles while Preity Zinta and Deepika Padukone make cameo appearances.
 The film revolves around the theme of extramarital affairs.
 It was released on 16 October 2009 during the Diwali festival.

 Indiagames released a mobile video game based on the film.